 Discover a tranquil way to explore the mountains

-Ways to enjoy a day snowshoeing
+Enjoy a day snowshoeing

 Winter Wonderland – Snowshoeing doesn’t have to be taxing.
 There are many charming routes which take us into pristine woodland, with stunning views, without the need to climb mountains.
 The woods are home to wild flora and fauna, the tracks of which you can easily find and identify, and evidence of the human history of the valley, in the form of ancient alpine farm buildings and seasonal villages, abandoned in winter.
-Your leader will help choose an itinerary to suit your needs.

 Panoramic Peak Challenge – The Mont Blanc massif and surrounding Alps provide some of the most stunning mountain views on Earth.
 There are many lesser summits within easy reach of Chamonix which make worthy snowshoeing objectives for any reasonably fit and determined walker.
 With leadership and a little coaching you’ll leave the crowds far behind as you gain height under your own steam and marvel at a stupendous, unspoilt viewpoint — perhaps all to yourself!
 Make sure the guide knows your aspirations and general fitness level so they can choose a suitably challenging and rewarding route.